-Anthony C. Ferrante has made a big splash with his manic shark/disaster flick series Sharknado (review here) but, it was his freshman feature, the 2005 Boo, that first got my attention and I decided to look back at the horror flick that got Ferrante his start, now that his delirious shark filled flick has become a household word…
+Anthony C. Ferrante has made a big splash with his manic shark/disaster flick series Sharknado (review here), but it was his freshman feature, the 2005 Boo, that first got my attention.
+I’ve decided to look back at the horror flick that got Ferrante his start, now that his delirious shark filled flicks have become a household word…even to Deadpool!

-For all it’s flaws I still think Boo is kinda fun and it’s director is having fun bringing his tale to life.
-That and the obvious potential for better things helped me to cut him some slack with this flick.
+For all it’s flaws I still think Boo is fun and it’s director is having a good time bringing his tale to life.
 Go in not expecting a classic and Boo can be an entertaining viewing.
 Ferrante also earned film geek points for naming two characters Russell and Carpenter.